How to Install ImageMagick on Debian 12, 11 or 10

 ./configure --with-modules

-Step 6: Compile ImageMagick on Debian
+Compile ImageMagick

-Now that you’ve set up the environment compile ImageMagick with the following command:
+Now that you’ve set up the environment, compile ImageMagick with the following command:

 make

-Step 7: Install Compiled ImageMagick Binary on Debian
+Install Compiled ImageMagick Binary

 After compiling the source code, install ImageMagick on your Debian system using the following command: